wisdom1456/neat-starter/src/posts/practiceareas/mechanic’s-liens.md

 tags:
   - Real Estate
 ---
 The Florida legislature enacted the Florida Construction Lien Law in order to protect the rights of all parties to the construction process, including owners, contractors, and subcontractors.
-Bernhardt Law helps to draft and interpret of all forms contemplated by the Florida Construction Lien Law, including:
+Bernhardt Riley helps to draft and interpret of all forms contemplated by the Florida Construction Lien Law, including:

 * Notices of Commencement
 * Notices to Owner